Roco-scientist/NGS-Barcode-Count/README.md

 </tr>
 </table>
 Where the first column is the DNA barcode, the second column is the building block ID which can be a smile string (without commas), and the last column is the building block number as an integer.
-These are in the same order as the sequence format file and starting at 1.
+The building block numbers are in the same order as the sequence format file and starting at 1.

 ## Run